VECTOR Average Speed Camera UK Guide (2026)

 Crucially, VECTOR cameras cannot be detected by radar or laser speed camera detectors.
 Because they use ANPR rather than radar or laser to trigger enforcement, only a GPS speed camera detector - which uses a pre-loaded database of camera locations - will alert you to an upcoming VECTOR zone.

-Do you have a question about VECTOR average safety cameras?
+Do you have a question about VECTOR average speed cameras?
 You can read UK motorists' VECTOR questions and answers and also submit your own unanswered question via our online form.
 Alternatively, read UK drivers' VECTOR average camera comments.

 VECTOR vs SPECS: what is the difference?